Esri/public-transit-tools/add-GTFS-to-a-network-dataset/TroubleshootingGuide.md

 ## <a name="BuildErrors"></a>When I built my network, I got build errors.

-When you build your network dataset, you may see build errors like this:
+When you build your network dataset, you may get build errors.
+Some you can safely ignore, but others you must address in order for your network to work successfully.

+### Stop and connector geometry errors

+The following build errors are associated with the geometry of your stops and connector features:
 - SourceName: Connectors_Stops2Streets, ObjectID: 241, Geometry is empty.
 - SourceName: Connectors_Stops2Streets, ObjectID: 4644, The edge feature is too small to participate in snapping and may not be connected to other features.
 - SourceName: Stops_Snapped2Streets, ObjectID: 9202, Standalone user-defined junction is detected.